RimJoudi/holbertonschool-zero_day/0x01-emacs/README.md

-informations about  pasting a file in Emacs
+informations about searching for a file in Emacs